Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @subsubsection occt_modalg_4_2_3 Rotational Sweep *BRepPrimAPI_MakeRevol* class allows creating a rotational sweep from a shape, an axis  (gp_Ax1), and an angle.
 The angle has a default value of 2*PI which means a  closed revolution.

 *BRepPrimAPI_MakeRevol* constructors have a last argument to copy or share the original shape.
-The following code creates a a full and a partial rotation using a face, an axis and an angle.
+The following code creates a full and a partial rotation using a face, an axis and an angle.

 ~~~~~
 TopoDS_Face F = ...; // the profile